argonautproject/data-query/pages/_includes/argo-ethnicity-intro.md

-#### Argonuat Ethnicity Extension
+#### Argonaut Ethnicity Extension

 ##### Scope and Usage

 This Complex Extension for ethnicity allows one or more ethnicity codes of which:

-- Must include one code from OMB Ethnicity Categories
+- [Must Support](definitions.html#mustsupport) one code from OMB Ethnicity Categories
 - May include additional race codes from CDC Ethnicity Codes
+- Must include text description of race

 Context of Use: [Argonaut Patient Profile](StructureDefinition-argo-patient.html)